MyZenKey/sp-sdk-ios/README.md

   * prompt=login - SP asks user to authenticate again.
   * prompt=consent - SP asks user to explicitly re-confirm user agrees to exposure of their data.
 (Carrier recaptures user consent for listed scopes).

-For more information about each of these parameters and instructions on how to use them, view the documentation for the `ProjectVerifyAuthorizeButton`.
+For more information about each of these parameters and instructions on how to use them, view the documentation for the `ZenKeyAuthorizeButton`.
 There is also more information on the enumerated values in `PromptValue.swift`.

 ## 7.0 Request Authorization Code Manually